 Here are some popular Airlines flying into Orlando International Airport:

-Most airlines now have cashless cabins where payment for drinks or snacks will only be allowed by credit or debit card is needed to purchase drinks and snacks.
-For those who do not have a credit or debit card, some airlines will allow you to buy in-flight coupons or vouchers which must be purchased before you get on the plane.
+Most airlines now have cashless cabins.
+A credit card or debit card is needed to purchase drinks and snacks.
+For those who do not have a credit or debit card, some airlines will allow you to buy in-flight coupons or vouchers.
 Check with your airline representative at the ticket counter or gate, so you know how to pay for a drink or snack.
 Before you get on the plane, be sure to purchase the vouchers if needed.

 More and more, airlines are holding specific seats such as aisle and window seats for those willing to pay extra.
 If you are a family who would like to sit together, it would be wise to purchase your seats at least two months in advance.
 Also, pay extra for adjoining seats if need be.
 Southwest Airlines has open seating.
 Any family who checks in right at the 24 hour advance time should be in an early enough boarding group to get seats together.
 If you would prefer to pay to guarantee your seating, Southwest’s priority boarding fee is one of the lowest in the industry.

 Last, consider bringing an empty water bottle through security and filling it before boarding.
 Bring along your own snacks if your airline charges.
 These steps will save you if you fly on an airline that charges for water and snacks.